Essential Guide to Choosing Ultra Low Latency IP Camera for Live Video Streaming

 Remote live streaming happens over both types of networks, but some cloud systems have a significant discrepancy between how their cameras perform on LAN vs WAN.

 LAN is faster than WAN, so some cloud solutions that have decent latency on LAN are much slower on WAN.
-For example, a system may have a local live stream (LAN) latency of as low as 2-3 seconds, but a WAN latency of over 10 seconds.
+For example, a system may have a local live stream (LAN) network latency of as low as 2-3 seconds, but a WAN latency of over 10 seconds.

 When LAN is important